EchoItLiu/SSAS-precipitationBiasCorrection-SCMO-PyTorch/README.md

 E.G. when runing SSAS: python -m torch.distributed.launch --nproc_per_node=2 --master_port=88889 main.py -d 7 8 -m 0 -c ./config/SHO.yaml
 ```

-## <SNM ID> -> select the ID of model listed below, and then remove the corresponding comment line in run.sh to run the corrector.
+## <SNM ID> -> select the ID of model listed below, and then remove the corresponding comment line in the ``run.sh'' to run the corrector.

 0: SSAS